nixzee/vscode-linux-rp2040-pico-blinky/README.md

     unbuntu@ubuntu:~$
     ```

 7. I recommend rebooting the device after 5 minutes at this point.
-It seems like there a processes that hang on the first boot.
-Im sure whats up but rebooting seems to fix it.
+It seems like there a processes that hangs on the first boot.
+I'm not sure whats up but rebooting seems to fix it.
 If the reboot fails after some time, just power cycle it.

     ```shell
     sudo reboot
     ```

 8. Download [moba](https://mobaxterm.mobatek.net/download.html) if you do not already have it.
+You can also use Putty or perform from Powershell is you like punishment.

 9. You will need the IP for the next step.
 Use the following command

     ```shell